baryluk/dmt/README.md

 ## Indentation

-Indentations only follows after a line starts with a specific keyword, and is finished with colon.
+Indentations only follow after a line starts with a specific keyword, and is finished with colon.

 For example: